komsan-k/SCI-103/lab/lab-11-electric-field/README.md

-# Lab: Visualization of Electric Fields using VPython
+# Lab 11: Visualization of Electric Fields using VPython

 ## 1. Objectives
 - Understand the concept of electric fields due to point charges.